autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 - the `msg.sender` address of the transaction is equal to the validator's `treasury` address
 - the validator state must be `paused`

 Validator re-activation is executed on transaction commit.
-New stake delegations to the validator are accepted and the validator is included in the consensus commmittee selection algorithm at epoch end.
+New stake delegations to the validator are accepted and the validator is included in the consensus committee selection algorithm at epoch end.

 ### Parameters